gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

                     from microbit import *

-                    # A string with the word "Christmas"
+                    # A string with the word "Hello"
-                    word = "Christmas"
+                    word = "Hello"

                     # Loop through each letter in the word
                     for letter in word:
                         # Scroll the letter on the display quickly
                         display.scroll(letter, delay=50)
-                        # Show the XMAS image for 300 ms
+                        # Show the HAPPY image for 300 ms
-                        display.show(Image.XMAS)
+                        display.show(Image.HAPPY)
                         sleep(300)

             .. tab-item:: Q4